CAFapi/docker-versions-maven-plugin/README.md

 </table>

 ### Skipping goals
-The execution of the plugin or any of its gaols can be skipped by setting any these properties to `true`:
+The execution of the plugin or any of its goals can be skipped by setting any these properties to `true`:

 - `docker.versions.skip`: Skips executution of the plugin entirely
 - `skipPopulateProjectRegistry`: Skips executution of the `populate-project-registry` goal